boras17/interceptableHttpClient/README.md

 # interceptableHttpClient
-This simple wrapper allows you to add some interceptors to you HttpClient with specified order.
+This simple wrapper allows you to add some interceptors to your HttpClient with specified order.
 Exmaple:
 ```java
 class ResponseToUpperCase implements ResponseInterceptor<String>{